melowntech/vts-browser-js/README.md

 ## License

-See the `LICENSE` file for VTS-Browser-JS license, run `webpack` and check the `build/3rdpartylicenses.txt` file for 3rd party licenses.
+See the `LICENSE` file for VTS Browser JS license, run `webpack` and check the `build/3rdpartylicenses.txt` file for 3rd party licenses.

 ## How to contribute